dhaval-dobariya/dhaval-dobariya.github.io/index.md

 You can use hire me on [upwork](https://www.upwork.com/fl/dobariyadhaval) to develop iOS applications.

-I am FullStack iOS application developer I can also hanlde backend by developing Rest API using Python or I can also develop serverless or backend less application using Firebase or AWS's several services to manage data and fucntionalities.
+I am FullStack iOS application developer I can also hanlde backend by developing Rest API using Python or I can also develop serverless or backend less application using Firebase's or AWS's several services to manage data and fucntionalities.

 ### Support or Contact